History of Dillon Brooks in Timeline

 On July 21, 2017, the Memphis Grizzlies signed Dillon Brooks to his rookie scale contract.

-October 18, 2017: NBA Debut with Grizzlies
+October 18, 2017: NBA Debut and Record-Setting Performance

 2017: Declared for the NBA Draft

-April 11, 2018: Scores 36 Points Against Thunder
+April 11, 2018: Brooks Scores 36 Points

 On April 11, 2018, Dillon Brooks scored 36 points along with seven rebounds, one assist, and two steals in a 137–123 loss against the Oklahoma City Thunder.

-December 2018: Involved in Failed Three-Way Trade
+December 2018: Involvement in a Failed Trade

-2018: Suffers Ruptured Ligament
+2018: Brooks Suffers Ruptured Ligament

-January 5, 2019: Suffers Ruptured Ligament
+January 5, 2019: Brooks Suffers Ruptured Ligament

-January 11, 2019: Undergoes Toe Surgery
+January 11, 2019: Brooks Undergoes Surgery

 On January 11, 2019, Dillon Brooks underwent a successful surgery to repair a ruptured ligament in his right big toe.
+He subsequently missed the remainder of the 2018–19 season.

-2019: Started as Grizzlies' Shooting Guard
+2019: Started as Grizzlies' Starting Shooting Guard

 Dillon Brooks began the 2019–20 season as the Grizzlies' starting shooting guard.

-On February 28, 2020, Dillon Brooks scored a season-high 32 points, along with two rebounds, one assist and one block in a 104–101 loss against the Sacramento Kings.
+On February 28, 2020, Dillon Brooks scored a season-high 32 points, along with getting two rebounds, one assist and one block in a 104–101 loss against the Sacramento Kings.

 May 23, 2021: NBA Playoff Debut